 All DMin candidates are required to participate in an intensive and professionally supervised practice-oriented ministry during the second year of their program.
 Each student is required to choose one important aspect (area) from his/her current ministry and evaluate, develop a vision and a plan of action for making this chosen area stronger and more effective in the future.
 Students should pick an area which he/she considers so indispensable for his/her work.
-A format and working guideline should be drawn up under the guidance of the CDP, DDC, and PAT.
-Students are expected to discuss and finalise the plan for their supervised practicum by the end of their First Year.
+A format and working guideline should be drawn up under the guidance of the CDP, DC, and PAT.
+Students are expected to discuss and finalize the plan for their supervised practicum by the end of their First Year.

 The final product of this supervised practicum will be the presentation of Supervised Practicum Project (SPP), in 3000 to 4000 words.
 This will be a document that provides resources and action plan for strengthening a particular ministry.
 The document can be in English or any local language.
-This SPP should be approved by the DDC and PAT, and finally presented during the fourth CRM.
-The implementation of the candidate's SPP will be assessed by the PAT.
+This SPP should be approved by the DC and PAT, and finally presented during the fourth CRM.

+The implementation of the candidate's SPP during the entire third year of study program will be supported by the PAT and the team will also give a report by the end of the third year.
 It is hoped that this coordinated exercise will empower the student as well as strengthen the direction of her/her ministry.
 The student can explore and expand this project as a prospective area for his/her DMin dissertation.